Nov 21, 2024

 5.4 Dismissal

-Staff employees may be dismissed by the President for any good cause.
-An immediate supervisor who believes that he/she has cause for dismissal of a staff employee should make a recommendation to the President.
-Causes for dismissal may include incompetence; neglect of duty; conduct which adversely affects the ability of the individual to fulfill responsibilities of his/her position description; failure to fulfill terms of employment contract; persistent absenteeism and/or tardiness to work; dishonesty in the performance of his/her job; conduct which endangers others in the work place; conduct or behavior which adversely affects the institution’s reputation or standing in the community; failure to render good customer service to students, other employees, campus visitors and others who use college services; and/or other good cause.
+The President may dismiss staff employees for any good cause.
+An immediate supervisor who believes there is cause for dismissal of a staff employee should make a recommendation to the Vice President and Office of Human Resources.
+The recommendation and supporting evidence will be reviewed and submitted to the President.
+Causes for dismissal may include incompetence; neglect of duty; conduct which adversely affects the ability of the individual to fulfill responsibilities of his/her position description; failure to fulfill terms of employment contract; persistent absenteeism and/or tardiness to work; dishonesty in the performance of his/her job; conduct which endangers others in the workplace; conduct or behavior which adversely affects the institution’s reputation or standing in the community; failure to render good customer service to students, other employees, campus visitors and others who use college services; and/or other good cause.

-Suspension is the temporary removal of an employee from their responsibilities for the purpose of investigating charges, which could lead to dismissal.
+Suspension is the temporary removal of an employee from their responsibilities while charges, which could lead to dismissal, are investigated.

-The President must be notified by the immediate supervisor of any pending dismissal prior to any action being taken against an employee.
+The immediate Supervisor/Vice President must notify the President of any pending dismissal before any action is taken against an employee.
 (Board approved 5/05)

 5.5 Staff Compensation